More dates

 Join us in conversation with Tarang Chawla and other gender equality advocates as we explore men’s roles in building respect and equality to prevent gender-based violence.

-Tarang and our other guest panelists (details coming soon) are actively working to engage men, to explore the roles they can take in the prevention of gendered violence, and to empower them to actively make a difference and lead change in their communities.
+Tarang Chawla and guest panelists, Mitch Nivalis and Mark Hands, are actively working to engage men, to explore the roles they can take in the prevention of gendered violence, and to empower them to actively make a difference and lead change in their communities.

 Presented by Women’s Health Loddon Mallee and Greater Bendigo Against Family Violence, this webinar is aimed at anyone wanting to explore how to be a gender equality advocate and engage in the prevention of violence against women and other forms of gender-based violence, including men seeking to understand their role as allies.